View Full Gallery →

 Running along the stream of Pendle Water, Roughlee is known for its white railings and links with the Pendle Witches – one of whom, Alice Nutter, has been immortalised as a statue in the village.
 Explore our village history here or find out more from the local History Group, who are happy to try and answer any of your questions.

 The Roughlee Village Centre offers a vibrant events programme to welcome both residents and visitors.
 Roughlee has several accommodation providers to suit all budgets: Bed and Breakfast, Caravan Parks or self-catering cottages.
 They make the village an ideal base for exploring Pendleside and the Forest of Bowland AONB.

-Judging will take place in early July and the winners will be announced at the Duck Race on the 22nd July.
-To enter, please complete…
+ENTRIES HAVE NOW CLOSED Judging will take place in August with winners announced at the Duck Race on Sunday 12 August.

 Volunteers meeting to help with the general appearance and upkeep of the village